pyxem/kikuchipy/doc/report_handling_manual.rst

 proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.

-Finally, the committee will make a report to the KikuchiPy core team in the event of an ongoing resolution, such as a ban.
+Finally, the committee will make a report to the kikuchipy core team in the event of an ongoing resolution, such as a ban.

-The committee will never publicly discuss the issue; all public statements will be made by the chair of the KikuchiPy Code of Conduct Committee.
+The committee will never publicly discuss the issue; all public statements will be made by the chair of the kikuchipy Code of Conduct Committee.

 .. _conflict-of-interest: